Northwestern vs. Ohio NCAA Football Odds, Plays and Insights | September 25, 2021

 - Ohio has not covered the spread yet this season.

-- The Bobcats have yet to cover the spread this season when underdogs by 14.5 points or more.
+- This year, the Bobcats are winless against the spread when entering a game as an underdog of 14.5 points or more.

-- Ohio's games this season have gone over the point total two times in three opportunities (66.7%).
+- Ohio's games this season have gone over the total in two out of three opportunities (66.7%).

-- The Bobcats have two giveaways this season, while the Wildcats have five takeaways .
+- This year the Bobcats have two turnovers, three fewer than the Wildcats have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.